danielmiessler/fabric/web/README.md

 ![Preview](static/image.png)

 ### Installing
 It can be installed by navigating to the `web` directory and using `npm install`, `pnpm install`, or your favorite package manager.
-Then simply run `npm run dev` or your equivalent command to start the app.
+Then simply run `npm run dev` or your equivalent command to start the app. *You will need to run fabric in a seperate terminal with the `fabric --serve` command.*

 ### Todos
 - [ ] Remove dead code